Vaughan-Tarilta bridges project

 Design completion date

-It is anticipated that this project will be completed 29 June 2024.
+It is anticipated that the low-level crossing project will be completed by the 31 October 2024.